delta94/brandonskerritt.github.io/_posts/2018-02-11-algorithms.md

 The reason tail always points to something that doesn't exist is because enqueue is implemented to always put an object at [tail].
 If we were to make tail the same as the length than enqueue would be changed to [tail + 1].
 Either way you are adding 1, so it does not matter and may change in some languages.

-If we wanted to dequeue something we would do

 If we want to *enqueue* 12 into the queue, we would add it onto the end like so:

 ```python